 4. Labour Costs and Revenue

 A growing business that relies on sales staff, or any significant inputs of labour, face different cash flow challenges.
 There is often a stepped nature to the increases in wage costs and a delay before the new people contribute to revenue.

 5. Long-term financing for long-term assets

 One trap that is easy to fall into is to purchase long-term assets (such as equipment or vehicles) using cash or short-term loans.
 Ideally, the financing for an asset should match the expected life – so that your business pays for it over time and it doesn’t eat into your short-term working capital.

 In summary, the key to successfully managing cash flow to growth is planning.
 Estimate your revenue and expenses and use that to forecast your cash flow.
+Follow this step-by-step cash flow projection checklist to guide you.
 It’s prudent to create two or more budgets to fit different scenarios.
 Business people are inherently optimistic – that’s why we are in business – but it pays to look at what things would be like if the revenue was less than you expect.

 Manage your cash flow well and your business will thrive and grow.
-You can find more information on how Calxa can help you with your business cash flow on our Cash Flow Forecasting solutions page.
+You can find more information on how Calxa can help you with your business cash flow.